-Under the direction of Ganesh M. Babulal, PhD, the DRIVES Lab is working to understand how preclinical Alzheimer’s disease (AD) and driving behavior are related .
-Our main area of focus is how individuals with and without preclinical AD maintain driving abilities.
+Welcome!
+Under the leadership and direction of Dr. Ganesh M. Babulal, the DRIVES Project is working to understand how preclinical Alzheimer’s disease (AD) impacts driving behavior.
+Our main area of focus is to examine how older drivers with and without preclinical AD maintain driving abilities.

 What is preclinical AD?

 A stage of AD in which changes in the brain occur years before symptoms affecting memory, thinking or behavior can be detected by affected individuals or their physicians.